mehdijoafshani/go-assessment-1/README.md

 - return error in get/update methods when there is no balance file
 - Rollback changes when batch update is failed
 - Wrap zap(logger) by an interface
-- Put data validation on config
+- Put data validation on config (random balance generation range for instance)